mampfes/hacs_waste_collection_schedule/doc/source/ics.md

 ***
 ### Erlensee

-Just replace the street number (8 in the example below= with the number of your street.
+Just replace the street number (8 in the example below) with the number of your street.
 You can find the right number if you inspect the street drop-down list [here](https://sperrmuell.erlensee.de/?type=reminder).

 ```yaml
 waste_collection_schedule: